 You could be eligible for one of the three Chowan Leadership Scholarships:

-You are eligible for the Dean’s and Trustee Scholarships if you are an incoming student whose application for admission is accepted into Chowan University.
-You are eligible for a Leadership Scholarship if you are an incoming student with at least a 2.7 grade point average and are involved in a leadership role
+You may be eligible for the Dean’s or Leadership Scholarships if you are an incoming student whose application for admission is accepted into Chowan University.
+You may be eligible for a Leadership Scholarship if you are an incoming student with at least a 2.7 grade point average and are involved in a leadership role.

 Chowan’s Athletic Department grants performance-based scholarships in all sports in compliance with NCAA Division II regulations and guidelines.